Primary Ionization and Particle Identification with Straw Tube Detectors: Studies with Various Gas Mixtures

-The detector has been simulated with geant4 toolkit \cite{geant4} and the data was further analyzed using ROOT software \cite{root}.
-The simulated detector has been capable of nuclear reactions as well as particle detection.
-The set up consists of graphite layer and the radiators that are made of polypropylene foils.
-These foils have the 18 $\mu$m thickness and 117 $\mu$m air gap between them.
-The straw tubes are placed across x-y plane which are made up of mylar and the inner wire is made up of 95\% tungsten and 5\% gold.
-These straw tubes are filled with gas mixtures as mentioned in this section.
-Table~\ref{table1} shows the dimensions of the detector that have been taken for analysis:
+The straw tube detector has been simulated using geant4 toolkit \cite{geant4} and the data was further analyzed using ROOT software \cite{root}.
+The set up consists of firstly a graphite layer and then the radiators that are made up of polypropylene foils.
+These foils have 18 $\mu$m thickness and 117 $\mu$m air gap between them \cite{dune2}.
+The straw tubes are placed across the x-y plane.
+The straw tubes are made up of mylar and the inner wire is made up of 95\% tungsten and 5\% gold.
+These straw tubes are filled with xenon-based gas mixtures as mentioned in the table~\ref{table1}.
+Table~\ref{table2} shows the dimensions of the detector that have been used for the analysis.
+The figure~\ref{fig:O} shows the schematic of simulated detector.

-The choice of gases has been done by choosing the base components of the TR gas mixture i.e., xenon with its excellent X-ray absorption in combination with the different quenchers.
-Also, xenon shows the maximum ionization among other noble gases \cite{straw12b}.
-The optimization of gas mixtures with different ratios has been done to check the performance of straw tube detectors.
-The mixture of gases at STP with different compositions have been used for the analysis.
-These compositions are: $XeCO_{2}O_{2}$::70:27:3 \cite{straw3}--\cite{straw4}, $XeCO_{2}N_{2}$::70:27:3, $XeHeCH_{4}$::30:55:15 \cite{straw5}, $XeCO_{2}$::70:30 \cite{straw6}, $XeCH_{4}$::70:30 \cite{straw7}, $XeC_{5}H_{12}$::70:30 \cite{straw8}.
+The gas mixtures have been chosen by selecting the base component xenon that posses excellent x-ray absorption as well as primary ionization \cite{straw12b}.
+The xenon gas has been combined with the different quenchers as mentioned in the table~\ref{table1}.
+The optimization of these gas mixtures with different ratios have been done for the study of primary ionization, XTR and gas properties that has been discussed in the next section.
+The gas mixtures have been taken at STP for the analysis.
+Now we discuss the results in the next section.